Guide to Construction Contracts

 The contract includes costs for labor, materials, overhead and a percentage of those costs to generate a profit.
 This structure makes budgeting easier and can help expedite the lending process.
 Project plans are often finalized before construction, so change orders are minimized.

 GMP requires careful review and analysis of expenses, which can be particularly time-consuming for large, multi-phase projects.
-In many cases, a shared savings clause in introduced, which allows any leftover funds to be spent by the contractor should the scope be missed during contract buyout.
+In many cases, a shared savings clause is introduced, which allows any leftover funds to be spent by the contractor should the scope be missed during contract buyout.
 Further, the contractor must carefully price the project or risk paying out of pocket.

 Lump-Sum